Kavala - a traveller's tale: You can't get there from here

 So why are we here?
 Apart from the chance to see this splendid port town again, we wanted to get to Samothraki.
 We'd had trouble finding a ferry schedule for the island, even on the internet.
 The tourist bureau couldn't help us on that score either.
 I'd asked in a travel agency in Stavros before we began our journey, but even the young professional there drew a blank.
 He did find the telephone number of the ferry company but we got no answer after several tries.

 The only alternative was to get back on a bus headed for Alexandroupolis.
-This did not fill me with glee, for that busy modern city is not at all charming.
-Grudgingly we walked around the harbour, past some fancy looking cafes and queued for info at the cavernous bus station.
+This did not fill me with glee, for that busy modern city is not quite as charming.
+Grudgingly we walked around the harbour, past some fancy looking cafes and queued for information at the cavernous bus station.
 While we had been waiting for our bus to Kavala, I had read a timetable which stated that there was a bus to Alex every hour.
 I naturally assumed that they all stopped in Kavala since it was on the way.
-But here was a guy telling me there were only two buses a day, 3am and 9am.
+But here was a guy telling me there were only two buses a day, 3 am and 9 am.
 What?
 Really?
 He seemed pretty sure.
 Not only that, but they didn't sell tickets for that destination, we would have to get them at the snack bar across the road.
 You gotta be joking, right?
 He was grim in his assertion that he was not.

 What was going on here?
 Didn't Kavalans and Alexandroupolites like each other?
 Maybe the other buses took the by-pass and thumbed their noses at this damp and darkened town.
 Perhaps this other bus company, with it's ticket office in a snack bar, had cut its service back.
 True, there were very few tourists around.
 We only saw two foreigners the whole time we were in Kavala.
 (We met them again on the ferry to Samothraki, a Dutch man and an Australian woman.
 Hi guys, we have the negatives.)
 The Olympics were going on in Athens, and maybe all the tourists were there or else avoiding Greece altogether because of them.

-Kavala and Alexandroupolis are important regional cities with big busy bus stations dispatching thousands of passengers every day from all over Greece and beyond.
+Kavala and Alexandroupolis are important regional cities with busy bus stations dispatching hundreds of passengers every day from all over Greece and beyond.
 Duh!
 I don't get it.

 I never did get to the bottom of this anomaly, despite asking around.
-What I can tell you is this: on our return journey we found out that there is in fact at least one bus an hour between Alexandroupolis to Thessalonika.
-And they all stop in Kavala.
+What I can tell you is this: on our return journey we found out that there is in fact at least one bus an hour between Alexandroupolis to Thessalonika, and they all stop in Kavala.
 But they don't stop at the bus station.
-They drive by the bus station and stop 100 meters away.
+They drive by the bus station and stop 100 metres away.
 They let passengers off there, but they don't pick any up.
 If that's not screwy, what is?
 Some would say that's a very Greek thing.
 You decide.

 Anyway we did eventually get to Alexandroupolis and thence to Samothraki, and very splendid it was too.
 But that's another story.
 You can read about that and see some photos in the Samothraki pages.